- Galleri is a new blood test that has the ability to detect more than 50 types of cancer through a single blood draw.

 Liquid biopsies haven’t yet replaced a tumor biopsy.
 But most people interviewed for this story agreed that liquid biopsies are showing great promise in facilitating individualized approaches to cancer treatment.

-The Food and Drug Administration (FDA) recently approved two blood tests that can help guide treatment decisions for people with cancer.
+The Food and Drug Administration (FDA) approved two blood tests earlier this year that can help guide treatment decisions for people with cancer.

 Oncologists have historically based treatment decisions on features like the organ in which the cancer started growing, whether the cancer has spread, and whether the patient has other health conditions.